 Pests and Diseases of Hellebores

 Hellebores are relatively free of pests and diseases except for a couple of common problems such as:

-- Aphids – these sap suckers can be easily controlled with a spray of eco-oil or eco-neem.
+- Aphids – these sap suckers can be easily controlled with a spray of OCP eco-oil or OCP eco-neem.
 Spray at the first sign of aphids and ensure good coverage for the best results.

-- Powdery mildew – to reduce repeat infections increase air circulation around the plant and avoid wetting leaves when watering.
-Regular applications of eco-seaweed and eco-aminogro will also build strong healthy plants with more disease resistance.
+- Powdery mildew – this fungal disease appears as a white or grey coating over foliage and stems and can be control with an organic fungicide.
+To reduce repeat infections increase air circulation around the plant and avoid wetting leaves when watering.
+Regular applications of OCP eco-seaweed and OCP eco-aminogro will also build strong healthy plants with more disease resistance.

 Note – all parts of this plant are poisonous.